Spoliation of Evidence in Florida: What You Need to Know

 Third-Party Spoliation

 Florida also recognizes third-party spoliation claims.
-These arise when someone who is not a party to the lawsuit (such as a tow company, landlord, or insurer) negligently or intentionally destroys evidence critical to a litigant's case.
+A spoliation claim can be brought against a third party who, although not a party to the lawsuit (such as a tow company, landlord, or insurer), negligently or intentionally destroys evidence critical to a litigant’s case.
+In these cases, the court will examine the underlying cause of the evidence loss to determine liability.
+Both defendants and plaintiffs can be affected by third-party spoliation, as the actions of the other party or opposing party responsible for preserving evidence may impact the outcome of the litigation.
 In such situations, a separate civil claim may be brought against the third party responsible.
+To succeed on a third-party spoliation claim, the plaintiff must establish a prima facie case by showing the existence of a duty to preserve evidence, a breach of that duty, and resulting harm.
 See American Hospitality Mgmt.
 Co. of Minnesota v.
 Hettiger, 904 So.
 2d 547 (Fla.
 4th DCA 2005).

 For further analysis, see the Florida Bar Journal article, “Spoliation of Evidence and Non-Party Witnesses,” available at Florida Bar Journal.